TuringLang/Turing.jl/docs/src/contributing/style-guide.md

 long_variable = 3
 ```

-  * When using parametric types
+  * When using parametric types:

 ```julia
 # Yes: